An Overview of Lesson 8

 The goal of this lesson is to give you practical experience finding and downloading data specific to evaluating the environmental components of the transmission line siting process.
 By the time you complete this lesson, you should be able to:

-- identify the types of data that are available;
+Identify the types of data that are available

 What is due for Lesson 8?

 This lesson will take us one week to complete.
 Please refer to the Calendar in Canvas for specific time frames and due dates.
-Specific directions for the assignment below can be found within this lesson.
+Specific directions for the assignment below can be found in this lesson.

 - a spreadsheet showing your sources of data